nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/tutorials/how-to-work-with-maintenance-branches.md

 ---
-title: How to Work with Maintenance Branches
+title: 'HOWTO: Work with Maintenance Branches'
+description: 'Learn how to use the advanced branch management feature of Nuxeo Studio to get a production and a maintenance branch.'
 review:
     comment: ''
     date: '2015-08-07'